 Advice to my younger self

-Ok, so the idea of me giving life advice to anyone (even myself) is totally cringeworthy and frankly laughable, but I just turned 27, which feels scarily adult for some reason and it’s got me thinking about my journey over the last few years.
-I think when I was younger this always seemed the age where you should probably have your shit together and big adulting steps are on the horizon.
-Of course, I do not have my shit together but more important I’ve realised that no one does, no matter what their age.
+Ok, so the idea of me giving life advice to anyone (even myself) is totally cringe-worthy and frankly laughable, but I just turned 27, which feels scarily adult for some reason and it’s got me thinking about my journey over the last few years.
+I remember when I was younger, this always seemed the age where you should probably have your shit together, and significant adulting steps are on the horizon.
+Of course, I do not have my shit together but more important I’ve realized that no one does, no matter what their age.

 Here are a few pieces of advice/things I would tell my younger, fresh out of uni, self if I had the chance.
 Of course, no spoilers because where would be the fun in that!
 Oh, and I’m in no way regretting the decisions younger me made because, if I had the chance to do it all again I doubt I’d change a thing.